 Even when you consider the protein-boosting effect of the peas, this looks like the profile of a wet product containing a moderate amount of meat.

-However, with 40% of the total calories in our example coming from fat versus just 20% from protein, some recipes may not be suitable for every animal.
+However, with 40% of the total calories in our example coming from fat versus just 20% from protein, some recipes may not be suitable for animals on a low fat diet.

-Rudy Green’s Doggie Cuisine lists both grain-inclusive and grain-free moist dog foods using a moderate amount of named meats as its main source of animal protein, thus earning the brand 4 stars.
+Rudy Green’s Doggy Cuisine is a grain-inclusive moist dog food using a moderate amount of named meats as its dominat source of animal protein.

-The following list (if present) includes all dog food recalls since 2009 directly related to Rudy Green’s.
-If there are no recalls listed in this section, we have not yet reported any events.
+The following automated list (if present) includes all dog food recalls related to Rudy Green’s through June 2023.